Three Types Of Students, or What-EV-rrrr

 We typically get one of these students in every other or every few class starts and they are almost always 18, 19 or 20 years old, but we’ve had them as old as 25 years old.
 Every once in a while we get two in one class start which is always disastrous for the entire class because they impede the progress of the class and the other students in these classes only receive a portion of the training that they wanted to receive.
 This usually occurs when the average age of any class start is less than 30.4 years of age.
 We try to maintain class starts with an average of 32.2 or higher.
 But, we can’t control the population or everybody that wants to train here.
 So far, we’ve only had three class starts be ruined by What-EV-rrrrrs since we started our school many, many years ago.

 We get the most of the successful type of student than all of the others by FAR.
-This alone is why we accept about one in every twenty seven contacts that we have as accepted students.
+This alone is why we accept about one in every thirty contacts that we have as accepted students.
 In fact, this is the goal of all of our screening processes during our enrollment procedures.
 These students listen, take really good notes, they're very helpful, kind, and organize their objectives, lessons and ideas into a workable format and continually add to their collection of notes as their careers progress.
 These students also are very kind and they encourage each other in their pursuit of success in their chosen careers.
 They participate in class discussions, they do their work on time, and they are very professional with each other and with our clients and they are very focused.
+We can have enrolled up to seven hairdressing students and twelve esthetician students at any one time, which means that just to find these particular students we have had contacts with 570 people to end up with 19 students.
+But these students are usually pretty spectacular.

 IF you are in control of your own psychological status by means of accountability, discipline and awareness you can choose which of these types of students that you will be.
 Many times though, the psychological characteristics of all three types of students is hard-wired into their personality and it is difficult to impossible for these people to change their own behaviors but several have been successful in controlling these behaviors until they're accepted as students when their real personalities emerge and a few can control their natures until they graduate, which we really appreciate a lot.